Academic Information | Current International Students

 Understanding academic policies and procedures are very important for your success at Carroll University.
 You are strongly encouraged to review the Academic Catalog for a full listening of policies at Carroll University.
 The information below is presented especially for international students.
 Please remember that your faculty members and advisors may not know specific requirements you have as an international student.
 If you or your advisor have any questions related to your status as an international student please contact OIE.
 We are happy to help answer questions specific to your situation!
 Remember, YOU are the only one responsible for maintain YOUR immigration status!

-If you are an Intensive English Language student, B.J.
-Best, Department Chair of the English, Modern Language and Literature department will assist you with your academic advising.
-All other students will work with the Center for Academic Advising Services (CAAS) and/or a faculty member in their area of study for advising each term.
+International students will work with the Center for Academic Advising Services (CAAS) and/or a faculty member in their area of study for advising each term.
 Academic advising relationships are ongoing throughout your time at Carroll and twice a year, in October/November and February/March you will work specifically with and advisor to plan your schedule for the following term.
 For more information Explore Academic Advising at Carroll.

 Adding a Class